-The likes of Ravichandran Ashwin, Virat Kohli and Shikhar Dhawan urged the fans to stay at home to avoid spreading the novel coronavirus.
+The likes of Ravichandran Ashwin, Virat Kohli and Shikhar Dhawan urged the fans to stay at home to avoid spreading the virus.

-Ravichandran Ashwin lightheartedly invoked his 'Mankad' controversy with England's Jos Buttler as India's superstar cricketers urged the nation of 1.3 billion to observe its strict lockdown to avoid spreading the novel coronavirus.
+Ravichandran Ashwin lightheartedly invoked his 'Mankad' controversy with England's Jos Buttler as India's superstar cricketers urged the nation of 1.3 billion to observe its strict lockdown to avoid spreading the virus.

 "Hahaha, somebody sent me this and told me it's exactly been 1 year since this run out happened," wrote Ashwin, who has changed his Twitter display name to "lets stay indoors India".